 The year of 2019 was focused on research and development to address client pains and enhance customer satisfaction.
 Polytrade’s different departments worked together to collect qualitative data, brainstorm different solutions and test new ideas.
-After much hard work, we are proud to announce that in 2020 not only one, but two new products have been added to the Carbofen family.
+After a lot of hard work, we are proud to announce that in 2020 Polytrade’s portfolio was completely rehauled.
+Furthermore, new products have joined the Respin and Carbofen family.

 The Applications of the New and Improved Carbofen Line of Products

-- Air-entraining agent and plasticizer for concrete and mortar in wet and dry systems,
+- Air entraining agents and plasticizers for mortar mixes in wet and dry systems,

-- Anionic bitumen emulsifying agent for slow setting (SS-1 and SS-1H) emulsions for road pavement rejuvenation, slurry seal and roofing applications,
+- Anionic emulsifying agents for slow set (SS-1 and SS-1H) bitumen emulsions for road surface binders and waterproofing formulations,

-Comparing the Vinsol and Carbofen Line of Products Side by Side
+Comparing the Vinsol and the Carbofen Products Side by Side

 As you can see from the list above, Carbofen is a Vinsol substitute since it can be as extensively applied as the Vinsol resins themselves.
-For instance, depending on the application, the Vinsol Resin can be exchanged by Carbofen 6060, Carbofen 5055 or Carbofen 5770.
-Furthermore, the Vinsol Flake can be replaced by the new Carbofen Gold, while the Vinsol NVX Resinate can be substituted by Carbofen NCX and Carbofen-X. The following table summarizes the above information:
+For instance, depending on the application, the Vinsol Resin can be exchanged by Carbofen Resin, Carbofen 6060, CarboGasket or CarboBinder.
+Additionally, the Vinsol Flake can be replaced by Carbofen Gold and CarboGasket Flake.
+Also, the Vinsol NVX Resinate can be substituted by Carbofen NCX and Carbofen-X.

 Comparing the Vinsol and Carbofen Line of Products per Application